roblox-ts/eslint-plugin-roblox-ts/src/rules/no-preceding-spread-element/documentation.md

-# Disallow spread elements not last in a list of arguments from being used
+# Disallow spread elements not last in a list of arguments

 💭 This rule requires [type information](https://typescript-eslint.io/linting/typed-linting).